turhany/tech-test-netcore/README.md

 Each commit you make should relate to a single task.
 A more complex task may have many commits; this is up to you.

 The app runs on Windows, macOS, and Linux.
-It can be built using Visual Studio 2019, Visual Studio Code, or command line.
+It can be built using Visual Studio, Visual Studio Code, Rider, or the command line.
 On the command line:

 | What | How |
 |-|-|